An event every month that begins at 7:30 pm on day First of the month, repeating until December 6, 2022

 “The Night Watchman” by Louise Erdrich, scheduled for February.
 Historical fiction, set in 1950s on Turtle Mountain Chippewa reservation in North Dakota.

 “The Vanishing Half” by Brit Bennett, scheduled for March.
 Historical fiction, about twin light-skinned African-American women, one of whom decides to pass for, or identify as, white and the other lives as an African American.

 “Paul: a very short introduction” by E.P.
 Sanders, scheduled for April.
 Nonfiction, about the apostle’s thoughts and the debates around him, and attempts to reconcile different parts of theology, by a prominent scholar.

 “Kitchen Confidential” by Anthony Bourdain, scheduled for May.
 Nonfiction, memoir by the famous chef.

 “Mother Night” by Kurt Vonnegut, scheduled for June.
 Novel, about a fictional American Nazi propagandist.

-“The Kew Gardens Girls” by Posy Lovell.
+“The Kew Gardens Girls” by Posy Lovell, scheduled for August.
 Novel, historical fiction, about women working in England during World War I, and what was going on around them.

-“Good Morning Midnight” by Lily Brooks-Dalton.
+“Good Morning Midnight” by Lily Brooks-Dalton, scheduled for October.
 Novel, science fiction or speculative fiction, humans dealing with post-apocalyptic situation.

 “Falling Upward” by Richard Rohr.
-Nonfiction, about the two halves of life, mostly about the second.
+Nonfiction, scheduled for November.
+About the two halves of life, mostly about the second.